Close Menu

 Preparation

-• Put crate in peaceful corner.
-Provide cozy bed but not big crates where a mess is made.
+Put the crate in a peaceful corner.
+Provide cozy beds, but not big crates where a mess is made.

 • Establish potty times: Establish a routine feeding schedule to schedule potty times (e.g., 8 AM, 1 PM, 6 PM).